Red Brigades

-In the 1980s, the group was broken up by Italian investigators, with the aid of several leaders under arrest who turned pentito and assisted the authorities in capturing the other members.
+In the 1980s, the group was broken up by Italian investigators, with the aid of several leaders under arrest who turned pentiti and assisted the authorities in capturing the other members.
 The group had a resurgence in the late 1990s to the 2000s.
 Although Italy was not the sole country to experience years of terrorism, the BR were the most powerful, largest, and longest-lived post-World War II left-wing terrorist group in Western Europe.
-Like-minded organizations were the Red Army Faction in Germany, the Irish National Liberation Army (INLA) a militant Republican Socialist group with their political wing the Irish Republican Socialist Party (IRSP) in Ireland, and Basque's ETA.
+Like-minded organizations were the Red Army Faction in Germany, the Irish National Liberation Army (with their political wing, the Irish Republican Socialist Party) in Ireland, and, in Spain, the Basque left-wing nationalist group ETA.
 Countries hit by terrorism included France, Germany, Ireland, and Spain.

 Throughout their existence, the BR were generally opposed by other far-left groups, such as Lotta Continua and Potere Operaio, and were isolated from the Italian political left, including by the Italian Communist Party (PCI), which they opposed for their Historic Compromise with Moro and Christian Democracy.
 With the kidnapping and murder of Moro, they were instrumental in blocking the PCI's road to government.
 In the words of historian David Broder, rather than causing through their actions a radicalization of the Italian political landscape as they had hoped, it resulted in an anti-communist blowback and a decline for the extra-parliamentary left, which has sometimes prompted accusations that the Red Brigades were infiltrated by anti-communist or governmental entities seeking to undermine the group, especially in regard to the kidnapping and murder of Aldo Moro.